 I am a California Licensed Marriage and Family Therapist (#88243).
 I received my M.A. in counseling psychology, with a somatic specialization, from John F. Kennedy University in Pleasant Hill, California.
 I also have a B.A. from the University of California, Berkeley, and a J.D. from Stanford University.
-I have trained extensively in Hakomi Experiential Psychotherapy, and am certified as a Hakomi Therapist by the Hakomi Institute of California.
+I have trained extensively in Hakomi Experiential Psychotherapy, and am certified as a Hakomi Therapist by the Hakomi Institute.

 In a previous career I worked as an attorney, and some of the cognitive skills that served me well in that profession have also proved useful in my work as a therapist, such as problem solving skills and an ability to understand and effectively communicate complex ideas.
 Equally important are my heart-centered skills and qualities, developed through a diverse range of life experiences and professional trainings, including empathy, compassion, a desire to help others, a deep curiosity about the human condition, and an absolute faith in the ability of the human spirit to overcome obstacles and to heal and grow.

-In my free time I enjoy the outdoors, tennis, meditation, and improvisational dance and movement practices.
+In my free time I enjoy the outdoors, swimming, tennis, meditation, and improvisational dance and movement practices.

 I was born and grew up in Sweden, and moved to the U.S. in my late teens.
 After living in the San Francisco Bay Area for 35 years, I moved back to Sweden in 2020.
 I continue to maintain my California MFT license and to meet with California clients via video from Malmö, Sweden.